gnostyx/dita-demo-content-collection/README.md

 The basic technique is:

-1. Capture the list of files in the image directory to a file.
+Step 1.
+Capture the list of files in the image directory to a file.
 On a unix-type operating system you can do this with "ls > files.txt".
 There must be a Windows equivalent (or you can install the git Windows client and include the git command window, which provides a basic bash shell environment).

-2. Edit the files.txt file in oXygen and apply this regular expression search and replace:
+Step 2.
+Edit the files.txt file in oXygen and apply this regular expression search and replace:

 ~~~~